jackyliang/Drexel-Shaft-Protection/README.md

 1. Registering for a class in a new quarter

-	If this is a new quarter, you will first need to manually update your registration information.
+	If this is a new quarter, you ***MUST*** manually update your registration information within the Drexel One "Add/Drop Class" page.
 Fortunately, you can access this page even before your registration ticket.
-This application WILL NOT WORK if you do not do that first, and you will get the following error:
+This application WILL NOT WORK if you do not do that first.

 2. Running the script before your class registration time slot:

-	You will receive the following error.
+	If you try to run the script before your class registration time slot, you will receive the following error.

+		File "./add.py", line 95, in <module>
+	    	br.select_form(nr=1)

 	This is normal as the script cannot find the dropdown that selects your term.
 It will work when you execute the script on the registration time.

-		File "./add.py", line 95, in <module>
-	    	br.select_form(nr=1)

 ### What custom Python libraries I used